-- Listen carefully to verbal instructions. - Read the instructions on the front cover of each test carefully. - Read each test question carefully before you answer it. - Do not rush.
+- Listen carefully to verbal instructions. - Read the instructions on the front cover of each test carefully. - Read each test question carefully before you answer it. - Make sure you mark all your answers on the answer sheet and not in the test booklet. - Check that the answer you are marking matches the question number in your test booklet. - Do not rush.
 If you find one question too difficult do not spend a long time on it.
 Leave it out but be sure you place your next answer in its right oval.
 Each question is of equal value. - If you cannot decide between two answers in the multiple-choice tests, mark the letter of the answer you think is most likely correct.
 You may have time to go back to that question but in the meantime you have done the best you can.
 No marks will be deducted for incorrect answers. - Do not worry if you have left questions out and cannot finish the tests.
 Remember that the tests are difficult.